 The school is regularly checked by the local fire brigade to ensure that all fire regulations are met and maintained.
 The school operates regular fire drills and the Boarding Houses also operate their own fire drills at appropriate times.
 The Boarding House fire alarm is linked by telephone to a monitoring service.
-During the night the fire brigade are automatically called immediately when the fire alarm sounds.
+During the night the fire brigade are automatically called immediately the fire alarm sounds.
 All fire drills and false alarms are recorded in the School Office.

-4.2 Security and supervision
+4.2 Security

-The Boarding Houses can be accessed by the front door which has a fingerprint lock.
+The Boarding House can be accessed by the front door with finger print identification.
+The door is locked during the school day and is locked for the evening at 10:00pm.
 Security checks are carried out by staff at the end of the evening to ensure that the house is secure.
 An internal alarm system linked to individual corridors is set last thing at night.
 The internal alarm system also protects all the perimeter doors both during the day and at night.

 Pupils are encouraged to report the presence of unfamiliar people on the school grounds.
-The only people allowed unauthorised access to the Boarding House during the day are employed members of staff who are all DBS checked.
-Any ancillary or contract staff are not allowed unsupervised access to the Boarding House and all visitors must visit the Reception Desk at the School Office and are required to sign in.
-They will also receive a copy of the Lucton School Visitor and Safeguarding Information Booklet.
+The only people allowed unauthorised access to the Boarding House during the day are employed members of staff.
+All other visitors must ring the outside bell.
 Parents must notify a member of the boarding staff before collecting their children from the school and staff must be informed when they return.